 You should keep the area clean and free of any debris.
 Make sure to wash your hands after touching the boil and keep the boil covered with a clean bandage.

 If there are issues with your boil healing properly, contact a doctor.
 Medical care may also be necessary for large boils or boils that appear in a cluster.

-Always alert your doctor of any new conditions that may be related to your diabetes.
-In the case of a boil, contact your doctor if:
+Always alert a doctor of any new conditions that may be related to your diabetes.
+In the case of a boil, contact a doctor if:

-- Your boil lasts for more than two weeks.
+- your boil lasts for more than 2 weeks

-If any of these occur, your doctor may surgically open (lance) and drain the boil.
-To do this, they will make a small cut into the top of the boil and remove the pus and fluid from it.
+If any of these occur, a doctor may surgically open (lance) and drain the boil.
+To do this, they’ll make a small cut into the top of the boil and remove the pus and fluid from it.

 While diabetes does not directly cause boils, having diabetes does make your skin and body less able to fight off infections.
-If you get a boil, keep an eye on it, and based on its location and other considerations, talk to your doctor about it.
+If you get a boil, keep an eye on it, and based on its location and other considerations, talk with a doctor about it.